Martian Meteorite Nicknamed ‘Black Beauty’ May Hold Clues To The Red Planet’s History

 A thick, black chunk of rock no bigger than a baseball may hold clues to the four-and-a-half-billion-year history of Mars, Outer Places is reporting.

 “Black Beauty” (or more officially, NWA 7034) was found in the Sahara Desert in 2011.
-To the untrained eye, there’s absolutely nothing special about the rock: it’s black (of course), more-or-less smooth on one side, is about the size of a baseball, and weights 320 grams (or about 11.29 ounces) – roughly the weight of a can of soda.
+To the untrained eye, there’s absolutely nothing special about the rock: it’s black (of course), more-or-less smooth on one side, is about the size of a baseball, and weighs 320 grams (or about 11.29 ounces) – roughly the weight of a can of soda.
 However, to hold it in your hand is to hold a time capsule that carries with it the secrets of the history of the solar system.

 Why Is It Significant?